Cusco & Machu Picchu

 Sacred Valley & Ollantaytambo

-The Sacred Valley is lower than Cusco and works very well before Machu Picchu.
+The Sacred Valley is lower than Cusco and works well before Machu Picchu.

 Altitude: